The Block Editor

 The Insert Bar

 A good post should include something other than just plain text, whether that's media such as images, galleries and video embeds, stylistic elements such as dividers, lists and a table of contents, or alternative text modes such as code, quotes and headers.
-In the block editor, these elements are inserted via a separate toolbar, which we'll refer to as the Insert Bar.
-To see the insert bar, click on the block that you want to modify, then click on the blue plus sign that appears to the left of the block:
+In the Block Editor, these elements can be created using the Insert Bar.
+To see the insert bar, hover your cursor over the block where you want to add a new element, then click on the black plus sign that appears to the left of the block to open the list of available elements:

 - Insert a Header.